Ayoush/commit-history-modifier/README.md

 # COmMIt-hIStoRy-mOdiFIeR
-Testing some Sub process for modIFYing coMMiT history
+Testing some Sub process for modIFYing coMMiT histOry